-All students who use determents/aid to pay all or a part of their fees MUST CONFIRM (i.e., those with loans, grants, scholarships, state or disabled veterans' vocational rehabilitation benefits, veterans' benefits, certain veterans' dependents education benefits, senior citizen benefits to audit classes, staff scholarships, etc.).
+All students including those who use deferments/aid to pay all or a part of their fees MUST CONFIRM (i.e., those with loans, grants, scholarships, state or disabled veterans' vocational rehabilitation benefits, veterans' benefits, certain veterans' dependents education benefits, senior citizen benefits to audit classes, staff scholarships, etc.).
 Confirmation affirms that students plan to attend the classes for which they are registered and gives the university permission to apply financial aid.
-Student who register/confirm and subsequently decide not to attend must drop all classes before the first day of classes to avoid a penalty.
-To confirm access myTSU @ http://mytsu.tnstate.edu.
+Students who register/confirm and subsequently decide not to attend must drop all classes before the first day of classes to avoid a penalty.
+To confirm access myTSU at http://mytsu.tnstate.edu.